alivcor/SMORK/README.md

 ## Contributing

+Looking for contributors !
 You are welcome to raise issues / send a pull-request.

 ## Authors